cotarelo/test-new-relic/Exercise2/README.md

 # New Relic Infrastructure Integration for folderSize

-Reports status and metrics for folderSize service
+Reports metrics for the size of a folder

-## Requirements

-Document if the Integration has some special requirement.
-Ex: Installing an extra module, permissions to execute a binary, etc.

-## Configuration

-Document if the Integration needs some configuration for running.
-Ex: Set up permissions, add a special user, etc.

 ## Installation

-Describe the installation process for the Integration.
+Install as a any other integration, copying the configuration files and restarting the newrelic-infra agent.
+On the Exercise4 a deb package is created for this purpose

 ## Usage

-Document mandatory and optional arguments for running the Integration, and how to execute it.
+Currently it calculates only the size of the /home folder for simplicity.
+It can be adapted to use a different folder as a parameter.

 ## Compatibility

-* Supported OS:
+* Supported OS: Ubuntu 16.04
-* folderSize versions:
+* folderSize versions: 0.1.0
-* Edition:

-## Integration Development usage

-Describe the development workflow for this Integration.